Multi-Agent Advisor Q-Learning: Advisor Q-Learning

 We study two challenges that arise when learning from advisors in MARL and provide algorithms for each problem.
 The first challenge is learning a policy with the help of an advisor.
 We introduce an algorithm for this challenge, which we call ADvising Multiple Intelligent Reinforcement Agents - Decision Making (ADMIRAL-DM).
 In this setting, each agent aims to learn a suitable policy that provides the best responses to the opponent(s) and performs effectively in the given multi-agent environment.
 An agent has access to a (possibly sub-optimal) advisor that could be leveraged to improve the speed of learning.
 Hence, at each time step, the agent could choose to follow its own policy or that of the advisor.
 In early stages of learning, the dependence on the advisor is greater, and this dependence gradually declines as the agent's policy improves.
 If an agent does not receive an action recommendation at some time step, they can simply use their own current policy.
 Hence, we do not require the advisor to be capable of providing action advice at every state in the state space.
+A schematic of this setting is provided in Figure~\ref{fig:ADMIRALDM}.

 The second challenge is the evaluation of the advisor itself.
 We provide an algorithm called ADvising Multiple Intelligent Reinforcement Agents - Advisor Evaluation (ADMIRAL-AE) that tackles this challenge.
 Before using an advisor, it is beneficial to evaluate it to determine whether the advisor will provide effective advice.
 Hence, we propose a `pre-learning' phase (i.e., a distinct phase before the beginning of training of ADMIRAL-DM) where the ADMIRAL-AE is used with the goal of getting a good understanding of the capabilities of the advisor in the current environment.
 We assume that a single advisor exists in the system and this advisor could be evaluated by one or more agents.
+A schematic of this setting is provided in Figure~\ref{fig:ADMIRALAE}.